SECTION 1: What are Accelerated Mobile Pages?

 - No redirects: AMP eliminates redirects to the ad server, AMP only initiates redirect requests once the user has landed on the landing page.
 The format supports the amp-pixel component for third-party tracking redirects which can be performed on the landing page.

 AMP-constructed landing pages are designed with the framework to continue the streamlined mobile experience that users initiate when clicking on a mobile AMP ad.

 Here’s how AMP Ad landing pages compare to regular ad landing pages:

 This is how fast an ALP loads once the ad is clicked, not only that but the user can easily go back to the content they were reading before the clicked the ad:

-Accelerated landing pages give a better post-click experience to visitors because:
+Accelerated landing pages give a better landing page to visitors because:

 - Users will be more willing to click on ads when they know their ad expectations will be met.

 - Marketers will benefit from increased user engagement, lower bounce rate and higher conversions.

 - Marketers will benefit from boosted revenue with better ads while allowing their readers a way back to their content.